Applications are now closed! Pop your details in below to find out when applications will open for 2020.

 Gilwell Park, near London

-Campaign Bootcamp is a week-long training residential that supports you to develop the skills, confidence, and community to run a great campaign.
+Campaign Bootcamp is a week-long training residential that supports you to develop the skills, confidence, and community to run a powerful campaign.

 The training brings together 35 new campaigners from across the country (and sometimes from other parts of the world) to learn and build a community together.